gabokappa/bookmark-manager2/readme.md

   so that I can come back to my favourite websites easily I want add to my bookmarks

+User story 3:
+  As a User
+  so that I can keep my bookmarks tidy
+  I want to delete bookmarks

 Domain model for user story 1:
   Class                               Class
   List                                Bookmarks